xdmvdlsvxz35927/notes/README.md

 4. Plan ahead by writing documentation and comments for your codes.This will make your coding more readable and easier for others to understand, which can save time and reduce the need for rewrites.
 5. Stay organized by using coding tools and environments that work for you.
 For example, using a text editor with syntax highlighting and code folding can make you more productive.
 Additionally, organizing your projects into folders and using version controllers can help keep things tidy.
 6. Keep learning and staying up-to-date with new technologies and programming languages.
 Not only will this help makeyou a better programmer, but it will also helpyou adapt to new challenges and opportunities in the industry.

+# 2024-01-06
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on data and profiling.
+Remember that simplicity, readability, and correctness are key virtues in software development."

+This quote by computer scientist Donald Knuth reminds us that trying to optimize code too early can lead to complex, hard-to-maintain systems.
+It's better to ensure your code works correctly and is easily understandable before refining for performance.
+Always make informed decisions about where and when to optimize.